 Gangs of New York (2002)

 This vintage flick has all of the Scorsese hallmarks, from violence and betrayal to racism and the American immigrant perspective.
-With blistering performances from both Leonardo DiCaprio and Daniel Day Lewis, the movie has zero dull moments, remarkable set and costumer design, and a faction-filled look at the American experiment that seems eerily applicable to today.
+With blistering performances from both Leonardo DiCaprio and Daniel Day Lewis, the movie has zero dull moments, remarkable set and costume design, and a faction-filled look at the American experiment that seems eerily applicable to today.

 The Royal Tenenbaums (2001)

 One of Wes Anderson’s greatest films hit the theaters in 2001.
-The Royal Tenenbaums boasts an all-star cast including the likes of Gwyneth Paltrow and Gene Hackman as well as a fantastic soundtrack and Anderson’s clever attention to detail.
+The Royal Tenenbaums boasts an all-star cast including the likes of Gwyneth Paltrow and Gene Hackman as well as a fantastic soundtrack and Anderson’s impressive attention to detail.
 Family drama has long been the inspiration for all kinds of artwork but this Alec Baldwin-narrated movie is truly unique in its ability to weave together so many emotions and distinctive characters.

 The greatness of this 2004 movie is that it’s a brooding comedy masquerading as a wine-fueled adventure.
-Sure, there are scenes of tasting room debauchery and the glorification of Pinot Noir, but the best of the film involves its darker, more honest moments around themes like infidelity and death.
+Sure, there are scenes of tasting room debauchery and the glorification of Pinot Noir, but the best of the film involves its darker, more honest moments around themes encompassing infidelity and death.
 Paul Giamatti is nothing short of brilliant, a perfect blend of cerebral and self-deprecating.

-Arguably the best animated film of the aughts if not the last 20 years, Up is a gorgeous ride that ebbs and flows beautifully between youthful joy and the emotional weight of aging.
+Arguably the top animated film of the aughts if not the last 20 years, Up is a gorgeous ride that ebbs and flows beautifully between youthful joy and the emotional weight of aging.
 It is wildly creative and accented with montages so touching that you can’t help but weep some.
 The movie cemented Pixar as king of the animated realm, with its razor-sharp animation and surprisingly complex storyline.

 No Country for Old Men (2007)